2i2c-org/team-compass/product-and-services/deliveryflow.md

 The difference between an SOW and SDD is that an SOW is written for an external buyer that could potentially commission the work and hence require more rigorous timeline estimates, while an SDD is written for internal review and alignment without the same rigour for timeline estimates (but still recommended).

+SDDs and SOWs are usually only defined when an initiative has received interest from a community, and can be used to drive conversations around funding of that initiative.

 The following table summarises the relevant parties that can sign off on an SOW/SDD before implementation: